stride3d/stride-docs/en/manual/assets/use-an-asset-in-code.md

 ![Image of the script in the Property grid showing the property with the text "No asset selected", two icons of a hand and an eraser and an empty square with a hand icon.](media/property-grid-direct-reference-example.webp)

 Stride will automatically handle loading and unloading.
-If you want more control over how assets are loaded, consider using a [url reference](#url-reference) instead.
+If you want more control over how assets are loaded, consider using [url references](#url-reference) instead.

 ## Url reference